CLI Reference

 -d, --max-depth <N>usize12stop printing below depth N; cut subtrees collapse to a summary

---threshold-pct <PCT>f641.0hide subtrees below this percent of total on-CPU; 0 for all
+--threshold-pct <PCT>f641.0hide subtrees below this percent of total active time; 0 for all

 --tid <TID>u32(none)restrict to one thread; default is all threads